|

 this may be true of prettiness,

-but hotness is Art.
+is Art.
+And

-And Art is not willing;
+Art is not willing;

 Art only wills.

-But have we now departed from
+But have I now

 the domain of the nerd?
 Not

 at all.
+One of the

-One of the accepted definitions of nerd
+accepted definitions of nerd

 is someone who puts a lot of effort into obsessively studying some